JonSnowbd/ZT/readme.md

 OpenGL constructs to just work on your application with convenience for use as desktop application code such as Energy Saving mode.

-## Getting started
+# Getting Started

 First you'll want to clone this into your zig project's folder, and `const ztBuild = @import("path/to/ZT/build.zig")` in your own `build.zig` to import this framework's build.zig, and that will expose some important functions to link ZT into your project.

-- `ztBuild.link("path/to/ZT/", b, exe, target)` will add ZT's packages to your exe and link the source files for GLFW/GL/ImGui
+- `ztBuild.link(b, exe, target)` will add ZT's packages to your exe and link the source files for GLFW/GL/ImGui
 - (optional) `ztBuild.addBinaryContent("path/to/binContent")` adds binary content to your zig-out folder output, basically the folder structure ends up being as if `path/to/binContent` was the root folder containing your executable.
 This is smart and will skip older assets.

-So with `ztBuild` imported you just `ztBuild.link("path/to/ZT/", b, exe, target)` and you can start importing and using ZT, or if you so choose, completely ignore ZT and use raw opengl/glfw/imgui.
+So with `ztBuild` imported you just `ztBuild.link(b, exe, target)` and you can start importing and using ZT, or if you so choose, completely ignore ZT and use raw opengl/glfw/imgui.

 Then getting started is as easy as this: